 We Get To Know Our New Students

-Whilst working with our Bowlish and Shepton Mallet Infants colleagues, we spend time finding out about the new children joining us both educationally and socially.
+Whilst working with our Bowlish, Shepton Mallet Infants and other colleagues, we spend time finding out about the new children joining us both educationally and socially.
 We are keen to find out about the children’s academic abilities but most importantly to learn about each individual child and their needs to ensure their transition to St Paul’s is a positive and exciting journey.

 KS2 New Skills